ibm-cloud-docs/satellite/storage-spectrum-scale.md

    ```
    {: screen}

-1. Verify that the app can write to your IBM Spectrum Scale instance.
+1. Verify that the app can write to your {{site.data.keyword.IBM_notm}} Spectrum Scale instance.
    1. Log in to your pod.
       ```sh
       oc exec <app-pod-name> -it bash